zfrank7777/Aimbot-Survey-and-Demo/SmallDemo/README.md

 # Small Demo

 This demonstrates how memory scanning is done.

+## victim.cpp
-"victim.cpp" is the first version of the targeted victim program which is not equipped with any defense.
+The first version of the targeted victim program which is not equipped with any defense.

+## search.cpp
-"search.cpp" is the program responsible for memory scanning, finding where the HP value is stored.
+The program responsible for memory scanning, finding where the HP value is stored.

 "victim_close_privilege.cpp" is an updated version of "victim.cpp".
 It closes all privileges before the game start.
 However, it is apparent that read/write permissions to its private memory space is still granted to other programs (e.g. "search.cpp").